Berta Alves de Sousa: Biography

 Candida Berta Alves de Sousa was born in Liège, Belgium.
-She grew up in Oporto, Portugal and studied music under Moreira de Sa, Luis Costa, Lucien Lambert and Claudio Carneyro at the Music Conservatory.
+She grew up in Porto, Portugal and studied at the Music Conservatory.
 She continued her studies in Paris with Wilhelm Backhaus and Theodor Szántó for piano and George Mingot for composition, and in Lisbon with Vianna da Motta.
 She also studied orchestral conducting with Clemens Krauss in Berlin and Pedro de Freitas Branco in Lisbon.

-After completing her studies, Alves de Sousa took a position at the Music Conservatory of Oporto in 1946 teaching chamber music, (she later became chair) and performed as a concert pianist, accompanist and conductor.
+After completing her studies, Alves de Sousa took a position at the Music Conservatory of Porto in 1946 teaching chamber music, (she later became chair) and performed as a concert pianist, accompanist and conductor.
 She also worked as a music critic for the newspaper O Primeiro de Janeiro in Porto.

-In 1941 she won the Prix de Sa Moreira established by Orpheon Portuense.
-Alves de Sousa died in Oporto, and her papers are held by the Oporto Conservatory of Music.
+In 1941, she was awarded the Prix de Sa Moreira established by Orpheon Portuense.
+Alves de Sousa died in Porto at the age of 91, and her documents are archived by the Porto Conservatory of Music.